 Supply chains are global in nature and, thus are permanently crossing borders.
 In this spirit we encourage international mobility.
-Students may choose one of our strategic partner programs or one of WU's 100 well-known partner universities.
+Therefore, we encourage students to study a semester abroad at one of our recommended partner universities.
 Further, we regularly invite and integrate renowned visiting professors, who come to WU to present their current research in supply chain-related areas.